bismuthfoundation/hypernode/doc/Notes.md

 done digested block from miner: does not show tx, whereas there were. check. done Important: see wallet server, add filehandler counts and such for debug/status.
 DONE common.py: TODO: split this file into 2: one "utils" with the functions, and one "params" or "posconfig" with the chain parameters.
+DONE Add "hello" to client commands.
+DONE If same round than at least N peers, but peers get more valuable chain, get current round from one and fast check. if ok, digest (deep check) or replace.
+DONE See mempool related Todo: real since and filter.
+DONE after tests, alleviate mempool verbosity
+DONE Send a message at launch also (signal it's alive, and is a QoS metric... restarts too often = issue) DONE HN Should send at least 1 or 2 message per round to say it's active, even if it has no test to be part of. (then he sends "No test for this round" to himself at begin and end of the round)

+for past rounds, fetch one round in a single go. get round total hash and # of sources from peers, take the biggest from our peers, fetch from him. check on receive. if he lied, issue a tx and ignore him for a while. add a message for that.